 Climate change affects life in every biome, from the apex of the Arctic food chain to the tropical sea floor.
 The tiny creatures that are the building blocks of coral reefs are particularly vulnerable to rising ocean temperatures.

-In collaboration with the government of Madagascar, WCS’s Makira Carbon Company will help sell more than nine million tons of carbon offsets to the global market.
-Proceeds will protect the forest from further destruction, and help enhance the economic wellbeing of neighboring communities.
+In collaboration with the government of Madagascar, WCS’s Makira REDD+ Project will help finance the long-term conservation of one of Madagascar’s most pristine remaining rainforests, home to rare and threatened biodiversity.
+It will also help enhance the economic wellbeing of neighboring communities.